knowsuchagency/struct-gpt/README.md

 </details>

-## Improving reliability with examples
+### Improving reliability with examples

 `create` can accept a list of examples to guide the model and improve its accuracy.

 Each example is a dictionary containing an `input` and `output` key.

-The `input` is an example input and the `output` is its expected output, which should be an instance of the model, a dictionary, or its json string representation,.
+`output` should be an instance of the model, a dictionary, or its json string representation,.

-In this example, we are providing the model with examples of positive and negative sentiments:

 ```python
 from struct_gpt import OpenAiBase